 3. Heavy Weight

 Being dense, it is quite heavy.
-So working with this wood at the height can be a bit difficult.
-And you may need a partner to work with a large wood log.
+So working with this wood at this height can be difficult, and you may need a partner to work with a large wood log.

 5. Hard to Identify